-Two MBC patients (Patient A and Patient B) experienced prolonged SD, and a third MBC patient (Patient C) had a clinical response not captured on RECIST; all three patients received LY3022855 at a dose of 1.25 mg/kg Q2W (Cohort A).
-Patient A was a 32 year old female with HR+, HER2- breast cancer with bone and brain metastases who experienced durable SD for 10 months and whose treatment duration was 12 months.
-Patient B was an 81 year old female with HR+, HER2- MBC who experienced durable SD for 9 months and remained on study treatment for 13 months.
-Patient C was a 58 year old female with HR+, HER2- breast cancer with metastases to the bone, liver, and lymph nodes who had a palpable reduction in a non-target neck mass which was not well captured on RECIST (SD, -10.3%).
+Two patients with MBC (patient A and patient B) experienced prolonged SD, and a third patient with MBC (patient C) had a clinical response not captured on RECIST; all three patients received LY3022855 at a dose of 1.25 mg/kg Q2W (cohort A).
+Patient A was a 32-year-old female with HR+, HER2- breast cancer with bone and brain metastases who experienced durable SD for 10 months and whose treatment duration was 12 months.
+Patient B was an 81-year-old female with HR+, HER2- MBC who experienced durable SD for 9 months and remained on study treatment for 13 months.
+Patient C was a 58-year-old female with HR+, HER2- breast cancer with metastases to the bone, liver, and lymph nodes who had a palpable reduction in a nontarget neck mass which was not well captured on RECIST (SD, -10.3%).
 She experienced SD for 3 months, and treatment duration was 96 days.
 The patient discontinued from the study due to an AE of confusion which, in the opinion of the investigator, was not related to the study drug.

-For the mCRPC patients (n = 3 of 7 evaluable patients; 43%), the best overall response by RECIST was SD, with a duration of 50 to 124 days, and the median progression free survival (PFS) across treatment arms was 1 to 3 months.
+For the patients with mCRPC (n = 3 of seven evaluable patients; 43%), the best overall response by RECIST was SD, with a duration of 50 to 124 days, and the median PFS across treatment arms was 1 to 3 months.
 Results observed by RECIST were consistent with results observed with irRECIST.

-An exploratory objective was to evaluate antitumor activity in bone in mCRPC patients by PCWG2 criteria for bone metastases, and to evaluate changes in known tumor markers in mCRPC and MBC.
-The BOR by PCWG2 for bone scan was SD (n = 4 of 9 evaluable patients; 44%); two patients in each dose cohort (1.25 mg/kg Q2W and 1.0 mg/kg WK1245).
+An exploratory objective was to evaluate antitumor activity in bone in patients with mCRPC by PCWG2 criteria for bone metastases, and to evaluate changes in known tumor markers in mCRPC and MBC.
+The BOR by PCWG2 for bone scan was SD (n = 4 of nine evaluable patients; 44%); two patients in each dose cohort (1.25 mg/kg Q2W and 1.0 mg/kg WK1245).
 The remaining evaluable patients had PD as their best response on bone scan (Supplementary Table S1).